-Items Procedures Symptoms Possible causes Computer has power POST error message displa (Windows logo has not yet appeared) Diagnostic error messages indicate a problem.
-There may be a problem with the instruction being sent from the BIOS to a hardware component (for example, keyboard failures), or incompatible hardware.
-Can usually be resolved by installing updated firmware for the component.
-Troubleshooting steps 1.
-See 7.
-Status lights, blinking light codes, troubleshooting lights, and POST error messages on page 81 for corrective actions.
+Items Symptoms Procedures Possible causes Troubleshooting steps See 7.
+Status lights, blinking light codes, troubleshooting lights, and POST error messages on page 79 for corrective actions.
 An example of a POST error message might be "Boot Device Not Found."
-2. If there is power, you might be able to access BIOS.
+If there is power, you might be able to access BIOS.
 Reset BIOS to its default condition.
-(9. Soft reset (Default Settings) on page 85) Restore hardware to its original condition (for example, bootable solid-state drive instead of hard drive).
+(9. Soft reset (Default Settings) on page 83) 3.
+Restore hardware to its original condition (for example, bootable solid-state drive instead of hard drive).
 4. Reseat suspected components and verify connection.
 5. Test suspected components using HP PC Hardware Diagnostics (UEFI) tool.
-Note An Error Message means that the system has finished BIOS hardware validation and is ready to launch the Startup Menu .
+Not te An Error Message means that the system has finished BIOS hardware validation and is ready to launch the Startup Menu .
 To access the Startup Menu for further options, press the esc key while restarting the computer.